spring-projects/spring-integration-aws/README.md

 ## Spring Integration's extensions to AWS

+The current project version is `2.0.x` and it requires minimum Java `8` and Spring Integration `5.0.x`.
+Can be used with Spring Boot/Spring Cloud `2.0`.

 This guide intends to explain briefly the various adapters available for [Amazon Web Services][] such as:

 * **Amazon Simple Email Service (SES)**